 He served as Interim Leader of the Labor Party and Acting Leader of the Opposition following the 2013 Federal election and has been Shadow Treasurer since 2013.

 Chris served on Fairfield Council for nine years is a former Mayor and President of the Western Sydney Councils (WSROC).
 He has a Bachelor of Economics degree, a Masters Degree in International Relations and is the final stages of completing a Diploma in Modern Languages (Bahasa Indonesia).

 He lives in Smithfield with his wife (Rebecca) , two children (Grace and Max) and Ollie the Labrador.

 Mr Michael Brennan

-Michael Brennan has been Deputy Secretary, Fiscal Group since October 2015, with responsibility within Treasury for budget policy, retirement incomes, Commonwealth-State relations, social policy and infrastructure financing.
+Previously Michael was Deputy Secretary, Fiscal Group, in the Federal Treasury with responsibility for budget policy, retirement incomes, Commonwealth-State relations, social policy and infrastructure financing.

 Michael holds a Bachelor of Economics (Hons) from the ANU.

 Professor Robert Breunig is the Director of the Tax and Transfer Policy Institute at the Crawford School of Public Policy.
 He directed the Crawford School from 2015 to 2016.

 Robert is one of Australia’s leading public policy economists.
 He has published in over 50 international academic journals in economics and public policy.
 Robert has made significant policy impact through a number of his research projects: the relationship between child care and women’s labour supply; the effect of immigration to Australia on the labour market prospects of Australians; the effect of switching to cash from food stamps in the U.S. food stamp program and the inter-generational transmission of disadvantage.

 Robert’s research is motivated by important social policy issues and debates.
 His work is characterized by careful empirical study and appropriate use of statistical technique.